samwids/quran-video-maker-ffmpeg/README.md

 - Dynamic animations including text growth and fade effects
 - Customizable backgrounds and visual themes

-The tool currently only supports gapped mode (ayah-by-ayah with pauses).
-Gapless mode is temporarily disabled because it's too buggy and the gapless data needs to be cleaned first.
+The tool supports both gapped (ayah-by-ayah) and gapless (continuous) workflows.
+Custom recitations can be supplied via `--custom-audio` and `--custom-timing`.

 ## Prerequisites